kawa2019/donateItems/README.md

 donateItems -This is the app where user can donate unnecessary items to trusted organization.
-It is a bit similar to charity organization BHF in the UK.The application is still developing to be totally use.
+It is a bit similar to charity organization BHF in the UK.The application has a fake login/register actions, after these actions is possibility to fill application form.
+The app has RWD.
 Technologies:
 - HTML,CSS,Sass
 - JavaScript,React, React-router/app